insraq/insraq.github.com/_posts/2021-2-25-game-programming-anti-patterns.md

 I am lucky this time because: 1) Chrome has a relatively good profiling/debugging tool; 2) I can inspect the source code of the library relatively easily.
 Now imagine working on a game project with no debugging tool, no profiler and you have bunch of magic `lib.so` binary in your projects.

 Again I need to stress that always profile before doing any optimization.
-Because in this case, no matter how many `array.foreach()` you replace with `while` loop, you won't be able to fix the real problem, which is `array.indexOf()` in a seemingly harmless function call.
+Because in this case, no matter how many `array.foreach()` I replace with `while` loop, I won't be able to fix the real problem, which is `array.indexOf()` in a seemingly harmless function call.

 ## Misused Events